A well-managed and fully resourced brand community makes a clear and noticeable impact upon almost every metric C-level executives care about.

 A community also serves as an ever-present feedback mechanism.
 This shows up in multiple ways.
 For example, when members highlight problems in a community, this information can be escalated to product managers or others who can resolve it.
 Better yet, if members are struggling with implementing a product, they might be highlighting ways the documentation or customer onboarding processes could be improved.

-Even seeing which discussions members most frequently visit or participate in offers interesting insights which could be use in the future.
+Even seeing which discussions members most frequently visit or participate in offers interesting insights that could be of use in the future.

 There are plenty of methods to measure the ROI of online communities.